What is IC Diagnostics™?

 Even where IC Diagnostics™ confirms that IC compliance can be enhanced by restructuring, some businesses may wish to consider other alternatives (including reclassification or redistribution), as more fully discussed in our White Paper.

 Finally, many of the same proprietary tools for enhancing IC compliance are invaluable in defending administrative and court challenges to a company’s IC classifications.
-For example, the 48 Factors-Plus™ tool is used routinely in preparing comprehensive and more effective defenses to such legal challenges.
+For example, the 48 Factors-Plus™ tool is used routinely in formulating comprehensive and more effective defenses to such legal challenges.